flutter/website/src/codelabs/index.md

   Android and iOS tooling, the completed app works on Android and iOS devices, as well.

-* [Building beautiful UIs with Flutter][]<br>
-  A deeper "first dive" than "Write your first Flutter app."
-  Create a chat app that includes a simple animation, and customizes the UI for iOS and Android.
-As part of this codelab, learn how to use keyboard shortcuts in Android Studio.

-[Building beautiful UIs with Flutter]: {{site.codelabs}}/codelabs/flutter
 [Building your first Flutter app]: {{site.youtube-site}}/watch?v=Z6KZ3cTGBWw
 [codelab on docs.flutter.dev]: {{site.url}}/get-started/codelab
 [Write your First Flutter app, part 1]: {{site.codelabs}}/codelabs/first-flutter-app-pt1